We work to provide the resources LGBT+ groups and organisations need to thrive and build a strong case for support.

-We welcome new members all year round and there is an option to renew all memberships on an annual basis.
+We welcome new members all year round and all memberships renew on an annual basis.
 When assessing applications for new membership, or during annual renewal, Consortium considers a range of factors.
 We welcome members who are positively supportive of the aims and objectives of Consortium.
-We expect members to share our values of positive and collaborative communication and engagement, as well as our ambition for a flourishing and diverse LGBT+ Third sector.
+We expect members to share our values of positive and collaborative communication and engagement, as well as our ambition for a flourishing, diverse and inclusive LGBT+ Third sector.

 Little specialist infrastructure exists to support LGBT+ groups and organisations, and existing voluntary sector infrastructure organisations have often failed to acknowledge or provide the right support for lesbian, gay, bisexual and trans plus projects.